relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 If the test fails, you may have introduced some erroneous code.
 Check the error messages and fix as needed.
 If you're sure it's not your fault, check if you're working on top of an old upstream commit.
-In that case, rebase your changes to the latest from upstream and try again.
+If that's that case, rebase your changes to the latest from upstream and try again.

 ## Time To Push to Origin!

 Remember that we're working on two git repos here.
 First is the **ansible repo** and second is the **extras repo**.
-Let's work on submitting the former first.
+Let's work on latter the former first.

 Run the following from the **extras repo**: